Chemiker Zeitung

 Chemiker Zeitung was a German scientific journal with publications on general and industrial chemistry.
 It was established in 1877, and it issued in Köthen.
 From 1932 onwards, it was named Forschrittsbericht der Chemiker-Zeitung über die wichtigsten Gebiete der Chemie und chemischen Industrie and in 1950 the name changed to Deutsche Chemiker-Zeitschrift.
-Publication was suspended between 1945-1949.
+Publication was suspended between 1945 and 1949.
 The journal was continued from 1959 to 1968 as the Chemiker-Zeitung, Chemische Apparatur.
 In 1992, Chemiker Zeitung was merged with Journal für praktische Chemie (established in 1834).
 Since 2001, Advanced Synthesis & Catalysis (publisher: Wiley-VCH, Weinheim, Germany) integrated both Chemiker Zeitung and Journal für praktische Chemie.